Bhanu-Rapolu/Monday-coffee/README.md

 4. **Average Sales Amount per City**
    What is the average sales amount per customer in each city?

+5.**Customer Segmentation by City**
+   How many unique customers are there in each city who have purchased coffee products?

-5. **City Population and Coffee Consumers**
+6.**City Population and Coffee Consumers**
-   Provide a list of cities along with their populations and estimated coffee consumers.
+   Provide a list of cities, total Monday coffee consumers in a city and estimated Monday coffee consumers in 20% coffee consumers

-6. **Top Selling Products by City**
+7. **Top Selling Products by City**
    What are the top 3 selling products in each city based on sales volume?

-7. **Customer Segmentation by City**
-   How many unique customers are there in each city who have purchased coffee products?

 8. **Average Sale vs Rent**
-   Find each city and their average sale per customer and avg rent per customer
+   Find each city and their average sale per customer, avg rent per customer and avg profit from customer

-9. **Monthly Sales Growth**
+10. **Monthly Sales Growth**
    Sales growth rate: Calculate the percentage growth (or decline) in sales over different time periods (monthly).

-10. **Market Potential Analysis**
+11. **Market Potential Analysis**
     Identify top 3 city based on highest sales, return city name, total sale, total rent, total customers, estimated  coffee consumer